cubanismo/allocator/README.md

 broadcast to both vendors.
 The final result is the logical OR of each vendor's result.

+Despite it's apparent power, this alternative design proves unworkable though when considering how an allocation would be realized based on the resulting capability set.
+Since the set would potentially contain more capabilities than any one vendor was familiar with, potentially even vendor-specific capabilities from multiple vendors, it's not clear any one vendor would know how to properly create an allocation encompassing all the requested capabilities.

+A variation of this alternative design is to require exact set matches, expose properties such as cache capabilities in both sets, and rely on the transition flushing logic to handle the transition.
+However, this is infeasible when the caches are vendor specific, as they likely will be for all but the special CPU cache special case.
+It is unlikely vendor A would know when to include the capability to use vendor B's on- chip or on-engine cache in its capability sets.

-Another alternative implementation is to simply dispatch intersection to to vendors directly, providing them with the sets in full.
+Another alternative implementation is to simply dispatch intersection to application-chosen vendors directly, providing them with the sets in full.
 This allows tests based on combinations of capabilities rather than the simple atomic comparisons enabled by the above design.
 However, it moves a great deal of complexity form the common code to the drivers.
 Additionally, it could ideally be asserted that if such a combination comparison is necessary to determine compatibility, the capabilities in question are not in fact distinct atoms and instead should be combined into one, larger capability object.
 Whether this assertion holds up in practice remains to be seen.

 Acknowledgments
 ----------------